 There are several tell-tale signs that will give away a bad product:

 Emulsion will start to get thick like a heavy glue if you see this then it's time to replace your emulsion.
-Emulsion can not freeze.
+Screen printing emulsion cannot freeze.
 If emulsion freezes the product will not work.

 ✅Pro Tip: Store your emulsion in the fridge to extend the life, but do not freeze!